Finally, after UVXY trading levels dropped below $2.50 per share, Proshares has announced a 1:10 reverse split, effective the morning of 23-June-2023.

-The 2X leveraged short-term volatility ETPs: ProShares’ UVXY and VelocityShares’ TVIX must frequently reverse split to keep their prices in a reasonable trading range—otherwise their share prices would rapidly approach zero.
-For example, an original share of UVXY, purchased for $40 at the fund inception in 2011 would now be worth less than 0.004 cents.
+Proshares’ 1.5X leveraged short-term volatility ETP, UVXY, must frequently reverse split to keep its prices in a reasonable trading range—otherwise, its share price would rapidly approach zero.
+For example, an original share of UVXY purchased for $40 at the fund’s inception in 2011 would now be worth less than 0.0001 cents.

-For a discussion of what causes this ruinous price erosion see “How Does UVXY Work?”
-Lacking bear markets these funds are ravaged by contango at rates that vary between 70% and 90% per year.
-Monthly decay rates run in the 10% to 25% range.
-See this post for a chart showing how those decay rates have changed over time.
+For a discussion of what causes this ruinous price erosion, see “How Does UVXY Work?”
+Lacking bear markets, these funds are ravaged by contango at rates that vary between 50% and 75% per year.
+Monthly decay rates run in the 7% to 18% range.
+See this post, for a chart showing how those decay rates have changed over time.

-Historically these funds reverse split about every 6 to 16 months.
+From my simulations, 1.5X leveraged volatility funds will reverse split about every 8 to 22 months.

 UVXY Reverse Split History

 If you hold shares of UVXY there isn’t anything to worry about when it reverse splits.
-The value of your investment stays the same through the reverse split process.
-You just have 5X fewer shares that are worth 5X more each (assuming a reverse split ratio of 5:1).
-If your share holdings are not a multiple of four, say 215 shares, you will get 53 reverse adjusted shares and a cash payout for the 3 remaining pre-split shares.
+The value of your investment stays the same through the reverse split process, however, your broker may charge some fees, e.g., a $20 “Reorg Fee”.
+You just have 5X fewer shares that are worth 5X more each (assuming a reverse split ratio of 1:5).
+If your share holdings are not a multiple of five, say 213 shares, you will get 42 reverse adjusted shares and a cash payout for the 3 remaining pre-split shares.

 If you are short UVXY, same story, no material impact.

-For regular, forward splits things are more straightforward —the strike price of the options are divided by the split ratio, and the number of contracts is multiplied by the split ratio.
-See the OCC memo on SVXY’s 1:2 split for an example.
-This basic approach can’t be used on reverse splits (multiply the strike price and divide the number of contacts by the split ratio) because depending on the number of contracts held some customers would end up with fractional contracts—which is a no go.
+For regular, forward splits things are more straightforward —the strike price of the options is divided by the split ratio, and the number of contracts is multiplied by the split ratio.
+See the OCC memo on an SVXY’s 2:1 split for an example.
+SVXY did a 2:1 split on 14-July-17.
+This basic approach can’t be used on reverse splits (multiply the strike price and divide the number of contacts by the split ratio), because depending on the number of contracts held some customers would end up with fractional contracts—which is a no-go.

-The chart below uses my simulated data plus actuals to show UVXY’s price history since 2004
+The chart below uses my simulated data to show what 1.5X UVXY & 2X UVXY prices would have been starting in 2004